kmandalas/webclient-showcase/README.md

 * **notification-service:** delivers the generated OTPs to the designated number or channel (phone, e-mail, messenger etc.)

 In order to simulate a microservices setup, we will use Spring Cloud with [HashiCorp Consul](https://www.consul.io) for service discovery and
 Spring Cloud Gateway.
+We choose Spring Cloud Gateway instead of *Zuul* for the following reasons:
+* Spring Cloud Gateway is reactive by nature and runs on Netty
+* Spring Team has moved most of Spring Cloud Netflix components (Ribbon, Hystrix, Zuul) into maintenance mode
+* Spring Team does not intend to port-in `Zuul 2` which is also reactive in contrast to `Zuul 1`

 We will go with Spring Cloud Loadbalancer (instead of *Ribbon*) for client-side load balancing and with **@LoadBalanced WebClient** (instead of *Feign*) for service-to-service communication.
-Apart from this each microservice will be based on Spring Boot and we will also bring Spring Data R2DBC into play in order to integrate with a PostgreSQL database using a reactive driver.
+Apart from this, each microservice will be based on
+Spring Boot.
+We will also bring Spring Data R2DBC into play in order to integrate with a PostgreSQL database using a reactive driver.
 A diagram of our components is shown below:

 ![Image of Microservices](/diagrams/WebClientShowcase.png)